ENJOY THE SHANNONS ADELAIDE RALLY

 FREE COMMUNITY EVENTS

-This information is intended for those visiting or residing in or near closed-road rally stages.
+This information is intended for those residing in or near closed-road rally stages.
 We do not recommend spectating the rally within the closed road sections.
 Spectators must follow directions given by officials.
 Do not enter private property without permission.
 Police will be in attendance.

 Please note the spectator exclusion zones in the diagram below – click to enlarge it.

 Motor racing is dangerous and for your safety we ask that you always follow the directions of marshals and officials.